How To Pick a Color Palette That Will Pull Your Home Together

 This is a slightly controversial choice, and I’ll admit, I never recommend buying art because it suits the color palette of a particular room.
 I think art should be an emotional decision, and that if you really love a piece, it can go just about anywhere.
 But if you already have a painting or print with colors you love, then by all means, design a room around it.
 (Yes, I realize the end result may look the same, but it’s not about that to me: I’m a confusing creature.)
 (Image via T Magazine)

-Maybe there's nothing in your home that you want to create a color palette from, but what about outside?
-A beautiful view is like a painting come to life, after all; just think about all those lush Mediterranean homes full of sea blue, sandy taupe and white, like the Greek oasis above from Architectural Digest.
+Maybe there’s nothing in your home that you want to create a color palette from, but what about outside?
+A beautiful view is like a painting come to life, after all; just think about all those lush Mediterranean homes full of sea blue, sandy taupe and white, like the Greek oasis seen in this home featured in Architectural Digest.

 Once you’ve got a basic palette, tweaking it in order to use it in a room takes just a few extra considerations: